chuksdsilent/My-devops-projects/devops interview questions/README.md

  sudo apt install ansible
  ```

-### To verify your installation
+To verify your installation
 ```
 ansible --version
 ```

 node: you install ansible only your master

-### 6. create ssh key in the master and copy public key to the nodes
+Create ssh key in the master and copy public key to the nodes
 ```
 ssh-keygen
 ssh-copy-id root@ip_address